Anderson localisation in spatially structured random graphs: Introduction

-We further analyse the critical behaviour numerically using a scaling theory based on inverse participation ratios (IPRs).
+We further analyse the critical behaviour numerically using a scaling theory based on inverse participation ratios (IPRs) in Sec.~\ref{sec:critical}.
 Our results are consistent with a Kosterlitz–Thouless–like scenario for the transition, characterised by two-parameter scaling, in line with the generic nature of Anderson transitions on high-dimensional graphs~\cite{garciamata2022critical}.
 This behaviour manifests through the emergence of a characteristic value~$q_\ast$ separating two regimes of the generalised $q$th-order IPRs.
 For $q>q_\ast$, the IPR exhibits volumic scaling on the ergodic side of the transition and linear scaling in the localised phase, whereas for $q<q_\ast$ it displays linear scaling on both sides of the transition.
 The former regime is dominated by rare, high-amplitude peaks in the wavefunction and suppresses contributions from low-intensity regions, and is therefore related to disorder-averaged correlation functions.
 In contrast, the latter probes the typical, low-amplitude structure of the wavefunction and is thus connected to typical correlation functions.
-Consequently, we observe distinct critical behaviour in average and typical correlation functions, concomitant with the behaviour of the corresponding IPRs.
+The different scaling laws for large and small $q$ are concomitant with the distinct critical behaviour of average and typical correlation functions